-The term 'Income Tax' is included in the Accounting edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Income Tax' is included in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Income tax refers to the tax on income which governments mandate for all personal and business entities and organizations which reside or are based in their jurisdiction.
 The law states that both individuals and businesses have to file their income tax returns once each year.
 Such filing demonstrates if they owe the government taxes or are instead able to claim a tax refund.
 This makes the tax on income a critical source of funding for governments.
 They employ it to pay for their various activities, goods, and services which they provide to the citizens and residents of their home country.

 Income tax systems are usually progressive in nature.
 This is because national governments tend to understand that higher income earners have the broadest shoulders to bear the heaviest burdens of higher tax rates.
 The lower income earning individuals (and businesses) can not pay so much of their gross incomes.